LiorBenAri/Cybersecurity-Simulation/README.md

 # Cybersecurity-Simulation
-Project in University's Systems Programming course.
+C++ Project on University's Systems Programming course.

 # Main Idea
 From the assignment instructions: